Security Consultant; Shuriken Cyber

 Principal Innovation Architect, Oracle

 Shruti Iyer is a Principal Innovation Architect supporting Clinical Innovations in the Health Sciences Global Business Unit (HSGBU) at Oracle.
 Shruti has over seven years of experience at Medtronic as a demonstrated subject matter expert in end-to-end medical device product development.
+Her past work focused on late stage heart failure therapies, assessing product and cybersecurity risk, and better understanding barriers to market adoption.
 Shruti has an M.S. in Medical Device Innovation from the University of Minnesota-Twin Cities where she was a Technological Leadership Institute Fellow.
+She has a Bachelors in Biomedical Engineering with a minor in Computer Science from the University of Minnesota-Twin Cities.
 She is a thought leader with passion to empower patients to be in control of their health.
 Shruti is energized about driving complex and critical decisions in a highly regulated environment.
 Shruti is a team-oriented and strategy-focused leader with the ability to transform abstract and complex challenges into tangible and simple solutions.

 Director of Graduate Studies and Renier Chair, Technological Leadership Institute